Who are we ?

 Putting on display Serving customers

 Our attendees show a great sense of pride when they serve or see customers buying the items they have sorted, packaged and put out on display.
-We also employ social media so that their work is seen by a wider audience.
+We also employ social media so that our work is seen by a wider audience.
 Attendees will post on our Facebook page, reply to customer enquiries and create marketing material to promote the business, service and products.

 'Skills for work' training: